 The owners of Långvinds bruk, Långvind manor, Långvind chapel, Kungsgården Långvind, Café Bränneriet and Långvind community association (Långvinds samfällighetsförening) contribute – along with the voluntary organizations – to the development of Långvind in general and Långvindsbruk in particular.
 Focal point is the annual Market (“Skördemarknad”) in September.

 Långvindsbruk has houses and environments that are relatively well preserved and have recently been refurbished.

 The Chapel (“kapellet”) has regained its former, simple beauty.

-The Destillery (“bränneriet”) is in summer transformed into a restaurant and café, Café Bränneriet.
+The Destillery (“bränneriet”) is on and off transformed into a temporary restaurant and café, Café Bränneriet.

 The Dairy (“mejeriet”) in the mansion is a wine tasting room.

 The Fire Station (“brandstationen”) has regained its former splendor and is summertime showroom for the history of Långvind.

 The Granaries (“spannmålsmagasinen”) stand in red splendor towards the harbor.